 Kaizen works because breaking steps down so tiny they become easy your amygdala in your midbrain relaxes and you get access to the front cortex, the thinking brain.
 The amygdala is where your fear is in the brain and when you are in a state of overwhelm, your brains sense danger and the amygdala wake up.
 But by using steps that are so tiny, your amygdala stays “asleep”, you can bypass it and get to the part of your brain where thought and creativity is.

 If you’re thinking switching on your computer won’t get the blog post done, you’re right.
 But what makes small steps so effective is that they make it easier for you to get started.
 Remember how being in a state of overwhelm can keep you stuck?
 Once you get started, most of the time you’ll keep going.
 You may not write the post in one go, but you’ll get started and this builds momentum.

 Learn more about kaizen here

-Practicing self-kindness might be the most important creative tool you have.
+Practising self-kindness might be the most important creative tool you have.
 Become aware of your self-talk.
 You don’t get a better life by criticizing yourself.
-The default of your brain is to go to the negative thoughts but with a little training you can begin to treat yourself with the same kindness and friendliness you would a good friend.
+The default of your brain is to go to the negative thoughts but with a little training, you can begin to treat yourself with the same kindness and friendliness you would a good friend.

-As with kaizen, using self-kindness to manage overwhelm is a gentle way to respect yourself and you creativity.
+As with kaizen, using self-kindness to manage overwhelm is a gentle way to respect yourself and your creativity.